eCrimeLabs/MISP-PurgeEvents/README.md

   - Find all events for deletion between: 2010-01-01 and 2022-12-12
   - 1 fixed events for exclusion from Feeds
    - Searching events in MISP between 2010-01-01 and 2022-12-12
-   - 15 events exluded based on OrgC UUID's
+   - 15 events excluded based on OrgC UUID's
    - Excluded OrgC UUID(s):
     + OrgC UUID: 569b6c1f-bd1c-49c8-9244-0484bce2ab96
    - 9341 events identified and up for deletion, splitting into chunks of 200